UN Global Compact

 • Establish high-level corporate leadership for gender equality

-• Treat all women and men fairly at work – respect and support human rights and non-discrimination
+• Treat all women and men fairly at work, respecting and supporting human rights and non-discrimination

 • Promote education, training and professional development for women